-The new requirements in final § 49.11 will also impose costs.
-As discussed in more detail below, commenters provided qualitative comments on the Commission's consideration of the costs and benefits of proposed § 49.11, but did not provide quantitative information.
-As final § 49.11 grants SDRs the flexibility to devise their own processes to allow reporting counterparties to access swap data for verification, it is difficult to determine the amount of hours and effort SDRs will need to comply with § 49.11.
-Based on comments, the Commission believes that SDRs will be able to leverage current technological systems to provide access to reporting counterparties to verify data under § 49.11.
-The absence of information from commenters, the Commission estimates that it will take each SDR up to 500 hours to build, test, and implement verification systems that are of their own design.
-The Commission estimates that SDRs will expend 50 hours or fewer annually to maintain systems and revise policies and procedures.
-The Commission monetizes the hours by multiplying by a wage rate of \$48
+The new requirements in final §49.11 will also impose costs.
+As discussed in more detail below, commenters provided qualitative comments on the Commission's consideration of the costs and benefits of proposed §49.11, but did not provide quantitative information.
+As final § 49.11 grants SDRs the flexibility to devise their own processes to allow reporting counterparties to access swap data for verification, it is difficult to determine the amount of hours and effort SDRs will need to comply with §49.11.
+Based on comments, the Commission believes that SDRs will be able to leverage current technological systems to provide access to reporting counterparties to verify data under § 49.11.350 In the absence of information from commenters, the Commission estimates that it will take each SDR up to 500 hours to build, test, and implement verification systems that are of their own design.351 The Commission estimates that SDRs will expend 50 hours or fewer annually to maintain systems and revise policies and procedures.
+The Commission monetizes the hours by multiplying by a wage rate of \$48 to \$101.352 The Commission estimates that the initial costs to an SDR of implementing § 49.11 will range between \$24,000 and \$50,500.
+The annual costs will range between \$2,400 and \$5,050.